open-keychain/open-keychain/README.md

 OpenPGP apps can implement a service based on this AIDL definition.

-The API is designed to be as easy as possible to use by apps like k9mail.
+The API is designed to be as easy as possible to use by apps like K-9 Mail.
 The service definition defines sign/encrypt/signAndEncrypt/decryptAndVerify [1].

 As can be seen the apps themselves never need handle key ids directly.